NamanSondhiya/Project_Gehenna_DevSecOps/README.md

-# Gehenna - 3-Tier Flask Application
+# Gehenna - Enterprise 3-Tier Flask Application

-A production-ready 3-tier web application built with Flask, MongoDB, and deployed on Amazon EKS using DevSecOps best practices.
+A production-grade 3-tier web application demonstrating modern DevSecOps practices with Flask, MongoDB, and Amazon EKS deployment.
+Built as a comprehensive showcase of cloud-native development and deployment methodologies.

 ## 🏗️ Architecture Overview